abrdavis/PensandoPeliculas.WebUi.Angular/README.md

-An Angular port of the Vue Web UI to refresh my Angular knowledge.
+An Angular port of the Vue Web UI without bootstrap to refresh my Angular and CSS knowledge.